apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

-  Note that if there is a change to **/a** between the asynchronous read and the synchronous read, the client library will receive the watch event saying **/a** changed before the response for the synchronous read, but because the completion callback is blocking the event queue, the synchronous read will return with the new value of **/a** before the watch event is processed.
+  Note that if there is a change to **/a** between the asynchronous read and the synchronous read, the client library will receive the watch event saying **/a** changed before the response for the synchronous read, but because of the completion callback blocking the event queue, the synchronous read will return with the new value of **/a** before the watch event is processed.